Intelligence Analysis Image

 The program consists of five courses.
 You can take one of these online courses per semester, in sequence.
 They take approximately 18 months to complete.

-Students can access the course material 24/7 without having to log in at a specific time.
+Access the course material 24/7 without having to log in at a specific time.
 However, the courses are not independent or self-study.
 Each course has 13 weekly learning modules.
 They have set due dates for assignments, discussions, and projects.

 Upcoming intake

 We accept applications for this program throughout the year.
 However, the program intake is only offered once a year in September.
 This program is competitive with limited seats.
 So, we recommend that you apply as soon as possible.
+The next application intake opens November 4, 2024.

 Tuition